Audio formats

 If, for example, an audio file has the bitrate 192Kbit/s = 192.000Bit/s = 24.000Byte/s, it will require approx. 4.12MiB for 3 minutes of audio.

 A constant bit rate means that the disc space distribution is the same throughout the file.
-This makes it easy to determine the disc space required for an encoded file with given a bit rate, or to decide which bit rate to use for a given target size.
+This makes it easy to determine the disc space required for an encoded file with given bit rate, or to decide which bit rate to use for a given target size.

 A variable bit rate, however, yields a higher audio quality, because it allows the encoder to increase or decrease the bit rate dynamically to match the complexity of the music.